What is network monitoring?

 Network topology for a holistic view

 A monitoring software that is able to detect all components in a network or in a specific IP range, and retrieve the data required for the monitored metrics, enables the administrator to obtain a holistic view of even complex network infrastructures.
-Via IP monitoring, a complete view of the network can be presented in an easy-to-read dashboard, facilitating the identification of errors.
+Via IP monitoring a complete view of the network can be presented in an easy to read dashboard, facilitating the identification of errors.

 All this is possible by implementing your network monitoring solution holistically, considering all the hardware and software, without exceptions.